 A key issue that will undoubtedly cause debate between both banks and consumers is security and the protection of customer data.
 The new rules in the Open Banking programme state that banks will be required to share customer data.

 Having worked on a number of apps for the financial sector, I’ve had a lot of conversations on security and data protection, and more specifically addressing concerns over fraud.
 There’s a common misconception that mobile devices aren’t secure, however protecting data has been the key driving force behind the majority of mobile development in recent years.

-Understandably the risk becomes much higher when accessing financial data, however huge financial corporations are already managing money through apps, and the technology to support is on such a large scale is there.
-It’s also important to realise that we already share vast amounts of data about ourselves today than we would have been comfortable with a few years ago.
-Our data is shared through our searches on Google, our social and personal details on Facebook or location through services such as Uber.
+Understandably the risk becomes much higher when accessing financial data.
+However huge financial corporations are already managing money through apps.
+And the technology to support is on such a large scale is there.
+It’s also important to realise that we already share vast amounts of data about ourselves today.
+We’re much more comfortable sharing data.
+For instance, through our searches on Google, our social and personal details on Facebook or location through services such as Uber.

 As with all apps that exchange data the core of the security sits behind the API’s and servers at the bank.
-Whist the data is more valuable and sensitive almost all great apps out there run through this methodology and therefore securing such services is not a new challenge
+Whist the data is more valuable and sensitive almost all great apps out there run through this methodology.
+Therefore securing such services is not a new challenge.